 Mozilla Firefox, on the contrary, supports account setup, which can be used to sync history, bookmarks, and history.

-One of the significant differences is their core.
-Opera is built on the Chromium project, which is also behind Google Chrome and the new Edge.
-Firefox contrarily is one of the last browsers running on a different engine.
-The Quantum browser engine powers the browser.
+One of the significant differences is in their core engine.
+Opera is built on the Chromium project, which is also behind Google Chrome and most other browsers.
+Firefox contrarily is powered by the Quantum browser engine.
 The project is also specially designed for Firefox.

 Home screen and interface

-The home screen of both browsers is user-friendly.
-Both come with the search bar and website shortcuts, but Opera also displays a customisable sidebar that shows some social media apps, music, and workspaces.
+Both come with the search bar and website shortcuts, but Opera also displays a customisable sidebar showing social media apps, music, and workspaces.

 The sidebar can be edited to suit your needs.
 The three tiny dots in the bottom-left allow editing workspaces and social media icons in the sidebar.